 The RPB accepts rollover funds from other qualified 403(b) plans, 401(k) plans, IRAs and other tax-deferred plans.
 To verify that the funds are considered qualified retirement funds, participants must complete an RPB Rollover Transfer Form.
 Rollovers can be made via wire transfers or by checks.
 Rollovers will be shown separately from other RPB assets on account statements and will be subject to the same RPB rules and investment allocation choices as other RPB funds.
 It is important to note that money that is rolled over from sources other than URJ-affiliated congregations is not eligible for parsonage exclusion in retirement.
 The RPB also can’t accept rollovers from Roth IRAs.

 The RPB Pension Plan offers several options for receiving distributions at retirement.
-Participants may establish a monthly distribution from their account under the Flexible Payment Option, roll over all or part of their account balance to another qualified retirement account, take a direct distribution of all or part of their account balance or purchase an annuity.
-Please see further information on our retirement distributions in the following descriptions and chart:
+Participants may establish a monthly distribution from their account under the Flexible Payment Option, roll over all or part of their account balance to another qualified retirement account, take a direct distribution of all or part of their account balance or purchase an institutionally priced annuity with MetLife through the RPB.
+Participants may choose one or a combination of these distribution options.
+Please see further information on our retirement options in the following descriptions and chart:

 - Flexible Payment Option: The Flexible Payment Option is currently the most popular distribution option with benefits including: continued exposure to the financial markets, which could provide growth potential to a pension account, investing managed by the RPB and an account balance transfer to beneficiaries in case of death.
 Along with the benefits, there is a certain amount of risk with this option including: participants outliving the money in their pension accounts depending on the level of actual earnings and level of distributions, and exposure to the financial markets could result in lower balances when the markets have negative results.

-- Lump Sum: The partial rollovers or direct distribution options can be taken no more than once every three years.
-Please read our Special Tax Noticeif you are considering a lump sum distribution.
+- Lump Sum: The partial lump sum rollovers or direct distribution options can be taken no more than once per year.
+Please read our Special Tax Notice if you are considering a lump sum distribution.

 - Rollovers: A lump sum rollover to another financial institution carries both a potential benefit and a potential risk, since account and investment management is decided by the participant within the parameters of the entity receiving the rollover.
 It is important for clergy to note that if they roll money out of the Reform Pension Plan, they risk a likely loss of their parsonage exclusion exemption benefit.